A Difference a Literature Review Makes

 Yet, as we see from the example, what we get from published work can help us entertain hypotheses that we might not have considered at all, or that we might have paid short shrift to, had it not been for the review itself.
 That pays dividends in terms of the insights we obtain – but it also provides benefits beyond the initial insights themselves.
 In particular:

-• It can make subsequent insight generation activities more efficient by giving them a tight focus around hypothesis-testing rather than bottom-up inference – key to swapping out labor-intensive projects for faster, cheaper alternatives such as targeted survey or interview work;
+- It can make subsequent insight generation activities more efficient by giving them a tight focus around hypothesis-testing rather than bottom-up inference – key to swapping out labor-intensive projects for faster, cheaper alternatives such as targeted survey, experimentation, or interview work;

-• When the review is expansive, we can begin assembling a picture of the world that has enough texture for us to not only see the potential challenges we need to address, but also begin envisioning the solutions to them.
-(In our HIV example, we might begin to envision potential design maneuvers for video-based telehealth, such as removal of cues that can amplify self-awareness and prompt conversation-irrelevant behavior, or implementation of some combination of HCP training and triggers for desired on-camera HCP actions, that could avoid the medium's pitfalls and help recreate, as best as possible, the psychological qualities of the ideal face-to-face encounter that the review helps to surface.)
+- When the review is expansive, we can begin assembling a picture of the world that has enough texture for us to not only see the potential challenges we need to address, but also begin envisioning the solutions to them, which can at least help us determine whether our work is heading in a fruitful direction.
+(In our HIV example, we might begin to envision potential design maneuvers for video-based telehealth, such as removal of cues that can amplify self-awareness and prompt conversation-irrelevant behavior, or implementation of some combination of HCP training and triggers for desired on-camera HCP actions, that could avoid the medium's pitfalls and help recreate, as best as possible, the qualities of the ideal face-to-face encounter that the review helps to surface.)

 How much weight to give to any of the emerging insights would need to be a judgment call made in a team context, but at least they would have an evidence base to which they could turn to inform those judgments.